Or I could say empty chairs, unread letters, and

 Green watches until she vanishes down the hill, then heads back inside.
 He feels like he should think something trite now—like how it will be quieter without her, or how much he'll miss her—but nothing comes to mind.
 He's always known she was going to leave.

 Leaf arrives a few days later with two milkshakes in her hands.
 "Let's go for a walk," she says.
-Green takes the cup she offers him and escorts her to the dusty nature trail that threads along the edge of the cliff.
+Green takes the cup she offers him and escorts her to the dusty nature path that threads along the edge of the cliff.
 The edges of the trail are starting to blossom with new spring green, and Leaf kicks at stray stones as they walk, her straw tucked between her lips.

 "So Kris is gone," Leaf says.